-These Brown Butter Chocolate M&M Oatmeal Cookies are thick, chewy, and don’t require any chilling!
+Brown Butter Chocolate M&M Oatmeal Cookies are thick, chewy, and doesn’t require any chilling!
 Meaning you could be eating them in less than 30 minutes.
 Loaded with oats, chocolate chunks, and colorful M&M candies, these are always a huge hit!

 M&M Oatmeal Cookies

 Say hello to the cookies I CANNOT stop making!
 I swear, these cookies have fueled me through writing a cookbook, birthing a baby, and many a late night feeding sessions with said baby.
 At this point, I feel like I’m in a serious relationship with these cookies… and that I’m cheating on them if I don’t make them at least once a week.

 And I just couldn’t keep this love affair a secret.
 Obviously I had to share them with you!
 So that you can thank me/curse me for becoming equally obsessed.
 Because YOU will become obsessed.
 Trust me!

 One of the main things I love about these cookies?
 They’re made with basic pantry staples I always have on hand!
 Here’s what you’ll need to make M&M oatmeal cookie magic happen in your kitchen: